pulumi/docs/content/docs/esc/environments/access-control.md

 ### Organization-wide permissions

 Go to the `Access Management` page under Settings to set Organization-wide environment permissions.
 Members of the organization will receive these permissions.
-By default, the environment permissions for the organization is set to `write`.
+The default environment permission is `write`.
 There are four options:

 * `none`: Members have access to none of the environments
 * `read`: Members can view only plaintext key values (i.e., the definition of the environment).
 They won’t be able to see the secret values in plaintext, run any provider configurations to retrieve credentials or run any functions.
 They cannot perform any Pulumi IaC operations such as `refresh`, `up`, `destroy` on stacks that imports the environment